 Foreign Service Children at the Age of 21

 Children retain the status of Eligible Family Member until they turn 21.
-Once a child turns 21, he/she can no longer remain on the parents’ orders and is considered an MOH.
+Once a child turns 21, they can no longer remain on the parents’ orders and are considered an MOH.
 An adult child who is incapable of being independent due to special needs can remain on parents’ orders.
-See family member definitions in 14 FAM 511.3.
+See family member definitions in 14 FAM 511.3 .

 A Foreign Service child who marries before the age of 21 receives no benefit coverage in any category as a family member.
 Marriage confers adult status.